Yakima Transit: Rates

 Children under the age of six are not charged a fare & must be accompanied by an adult.
 Children ages 6–11 should be accompanied by an adult.

 Fourth of July fireworks shuttle service is offered at no cost to the rider.
 Yakima Transit also provides round-trip shuttle service to the Central Washington State Fair at no cost to the rider.

 Paratransit services are offered to qualifying individuals at a cost of $2.00 per one-way trip.
-This service is provided by Medstar LLC.

 Commuter bus services are operated between the Yakima Airport and Central Washington University in Ellensburg, WA at a rate of $150 for a monthly pass or $5 for a one-way ticket.

-Transfers

-Transfers are free for unlimited rides on any fixed-route bus, on any route, during one of three time periods each day.
-Morning transfer tickets are valid until 9:15 am.
-Mid-day transfer tickets are honored from 8:45 am to 3:15 pm and afternoon/evening transfers are effective from 2:45 pm until the close of service.
-The boarding time determines which transfer they receive.

 Fixed-Route Service

 The fixed-route bus service is offered during the weekdays 5:30 am — 6:30 pm and on a limited schedule on Saturdays 7:00 am — 6:30 pm and Sundays 8:00 am — 4:00 pm.
 Sunday bus service is a permanent service that is limited to six routes running on the hour for an eight-hour period.